Chitra Banerjee Divakaruni: Fiction and poetry

 Divakaruni began her writing career as a poet.
 Her volumes of poetry include Black Candle and Leaving Yuba City.

-Her first collection of stories Arranged Marriage won an American Book Award, a PEN Josephine Miles Award, and a Bay Area Book Reviewers Award.
+Her first collection of stories, Arranged Marriage, won an American Book Award, a PEN Josephine Miles Award, and a Bay Area Book Reviewers Award.
 Her major novels include The Mistress of Spices, Sister of My Heart, Queen of Dreams, One Amazing Thing, Palace of Illusions, Oleander Girl and Before We Visit the Goddess.
-She has also written a young adult fantasy series called The Brotherhood of the Conch which is located in India and draws on the culture and folklore of that region.
+She has also written a young adult fantasy series called The Brotherhood of the Conch which is set in India and draws on the culture and folklore of that region.
 The first book of the series, The Conch Bearer was nominated for the 2003 Bluebonnet Award.
 The second book of the series, The Mirror of Fire and Dreaming came out in 2005 and the third and final book of the series, Shadowland, was published in 2009.

-Divakaruni's novel The Palace of Illusions, was a national best-seller for over a year in India and is a re-telling of the Indian epic The Mahabharata from Draupadi's perspective.
+Divakaruni's novel The Palace of Illusions was a national best-seller for over a year in India and is a re-telling of the Indian epic The Mahabharata from Draupadi's perspective.

 Divakaruni's work has been published in The Atlantic Monthly and The New Yorker, and her writing has been included in anthologies including the Best American Short Stories, the O. Henry Prize Stories, and the Pushcart Prize anthology.
 Her fiction has been translated into 29 languages, including Dutch, Hebrew, Indonesian, Bengali, Turkish and Japanese.

 Film, television, theatre and opera

-Divakaruni's novel The Mistress of Spices was released as a film of the same name in 2005.
+Divakaruni's novel The Mistress of Spices was adapted into a film of the same name that was releasedin 2005.
 It was directed by Paul Mayeda Berges, with a script by Berges and his wife, Gurinder Chadha.
 Her novel Sister of my Heart was made into a television series by Suhasini Maniratnam in Tamil and aired in India, as Anbulla Snegithiye (Loving Friend).
 In 2018 the producers NR Pachisia und Dipankar Jojo Chaki secured the rights to a film adaption of The Palace of Illusions.

 Divakaruni's story Clothes from the collection Arranged Marriage was adapted into play under the title Arranged Marriage by Peggy Shannon in 2004, 2010, and 2016.

 In 2013, Divakaruni wrote the libretto to a chamber opera for Houston Grand Opera, River of Light, about the life of an Indian woman in Houston.
 It premiered in 2014 with original compositions by Jack Perla and was shown again in 2015 by the opera company Festival Opera, directed by Tanya Kane-Parry at the Oakland Asian Cultural Center.

 The Palace of Illusions was adapted into a play named Fire and Ice: Draupadi's Story by Joe DiSabatino and performed in India under his direction.
-A Bollywood movie with the title Mahabharat, starring Deepika Padukone as Draupadi, is being prepared in India based on The Palace of Illusions.
-The premiere was scheduled for 2021.
+A Bollywood movie adaptation The Palace of Illusions with the title Mahabharat was announced in 2019, with Deepika Padukone to star as Draupadi.

 As of 2021, her novel One Amazing Thing has been optioned to become a Bollywood film.